-PROVEN EFFICACY
+EFFICACY DATA

 BRIUMVI is where efficacy meets efficiency for patients with relapsing MS

-The first anti-CD20 to achieve an ARR of <0.1 in 2 phase 3 clinical trials1,2,a
+The first and only anti-CD20 to achieve an ARR <0.1 in 2 phase 3 clinical trials1,2,a

 Less than 1 relapse for every 13 patient-years with BRIUMVI in ULTIMATE I study3